February 2026

 11-12, Sep 2025

-We are pleased to share that the Meta Master Trainer Program, delivered by Meta representative Atomcamp and led by Dr. Naveed Iftikhar & Dr. Shoab A Khan was successfully completed on 11–12 September 2025 at smart classroom, HEC H-8/1, Islamabad.
-This achievement was made possible through the collaboration of NCEAC, under the leadership of Prof. Dr. Shoab A. Khan, Member NCEAC, who played a central role in aligning the program with national computing education priorities and ensuring its impact on faculty development.
-As part of its broader mandate, NCEAC continues to provide platforms that improve the quality of computing education in Pakistan, while fulfilling its duties of accreditation and ensuring academic excellence nationwide.
-As a result, 30 Master Trainers from across Pakistan have now been prepared to conduct a series of 4-day workshops nationwide.
-These trainers will introduce Generative AI into classrooms, inspire faculty, and help spread this movement across campuses.
+We are pleased to share that the Meta Master Trainer Program, delivered by Meta representative Atomcamp and led by Dr. Naveed Iftikhar & Dr. Shoab A. Khan, was successfully completed on 11–12 September 2025 at Smart Classroom, HEC H-8/1, Islamabad.
+This achievement was made possible through the collaboration of NCEAC, aligning the program with national computing education priorities and strengthening faculty development.
+As a result, 30 Master Trainers from across Pakistan have been prepared to conduct nationwide workshops, introducing Generative AI into classrooms and expanding its impact across campuses.

 This program is not just training—it is the beginning of a movement to shape the future of teaching and learning in Pakistan.